remotion-dev/remotion/packages/docs/docs/render-as-gif.md

 <!-- Changing the title will change other links -->

-The `loop` option allows you to set the number of loops as follows:
+The `numberOfGifLoops` option allows you to set the number of loops as follows:

 - `null` (or omitting in the CLI) means to play the GIF indefinitely.
 - `0` disables looping.